 Cai dashed over to me, grabbed me by my wrists firmly,“ What the hell are you talking about!
 I told you to shut up!”

 “Gross!
 Gross!
 Get away, get away from me!”
 I got out of his capture, and punched him on his chest with all my force.

 “What did you just say?
 I dare you to say that again!”
 Cai grabbed one of my hands with one hand, and grasped me on the neck with the other forcefully.

 “You think I am gross?”
 Cai said with a deep husky voice while covering his bleeding arm, “you think I am dirty and don’t want me to touch you?”
-His eyes locked into mine.
+His eyes locked onto mine.

 Without finishing my sentence, Cai grabbed a sharp rock and started to stab me with it.
-The next thing I knew, I saw the world suddenly became so bright then dimmed down rapidly into complete darkness.
+The next thing I knew, I saw the world suddenly become so bright then dimmed down rapidly into complete darkness.
 Then pains so sharp that they were unbearable came from all over my body, my chest, my thighs, my arms, my belly.
-One after another, the sounds of skin and flesh being penetrated was the ones that I grew so used to when I was killing the animals, and hearing them now gave me a confusing strange yet familiar feeling.
+One after another, the sounds of skin and flesh being penetrated, the ones that I grew so used to when I was killing the animals, and hearing them now gave me a confusing strange yet familiar feeling.

 Were the animals thinking of anything when they were being killed?
-I could still hear the mixed sounds of rage and cries from Cai, something like the sounds that he made when he used to lose his nerves.
+I could still hear the mixed sounds of rage and cries from Cai, something like the sounds that he made when he used to lose his nerve.
 But are they the same?
 I can’t quite remember.
 Is Cai going to lose it again?
-The pain came one after another, and slowly the sharpness turned dull, and the sounds from the outside started to quiet down.
+The pain came in waves, one after another, and slowly the sharpness turned dull, and the sounds from the outside started to quiet down.
 My body became warmer and warmer, and I remembered something from when I was younger……

 “Cai, what do think the shadows are?”